 The idea of moving away always scared me.
-And by the time I finally mustered all the courage to do so, setting foot on unfamiliar territory, it was a no way back for me.
+And by the time I finally mustered all the courage to do so, setting foot on unfamiliar territory, it was no turning back for me.
 Not the type of never coming home though.
-It was more like how being away from familiarity hones me to be more independent than I already am plus having an extra open mind–this is a no turning back deal.
+It was more like how being away from familiarity hones me to be more independent than I already am plus having an extra open mind–these are no turning back deals.

 Sure I don’t cook so well and I have no clue how to segregate my colored clothes when I wash them, but the freedom and self-reliance turns out to be one of the greatest experiences so far.
 Meeting new people, immersing in a different culture, trying out authentic cuisines and creating a small family of your own, these things are lasting memories that I deem irreplaceable.

 Although having an in case of emergency person is hard to acquire when you’re living abroad, this makes you more careful about your health too.
 If getting sick (for me) is like the end of the world, then heck, I will have to do everything within my power to not catch a flu at least.

 And back in Manila, I didn’t have a hard time finding things to do.
 If I wanted to hit the bar to watch gigs, I knew who to call who’d come with me in a blink of an eye.
 If I needed some downtime and just chill, one text will take me to the right company.
 If I wanted to go out of town, road trip the hell out of our weekday, man I got a couple of friends up my sleeve.
 If I get stuck in a party with no one to drive me home, I know my guy best friend will always come to the rescue no matter how hot his date is–he’ll drop whatever it is he’s doing and come save me.
 And say I wanted to precisely just watch the television with sappy or action or horror movies on, my family was just one staircase away to share the couch with me.

 Being away from comfort taught me to adjust to that ease, to that convenience.